CSharpAPIS/BlogAPI/MIGRATION.md

 ## How to run migration?

 - First of all, install `dotnet-ef` command if you haven't: `dotnet tool install --global dotnet-ef`
-- Then do `dotnet ef database update`
+- Then do `dotnet ef migrations add MigrationName` and `dotnet ef database update`

 <hr/>